Through the cold, quiet nighttime of the grave underground,

 The earth concentrated on him with complete longing

 Until his sleep could recall the dark from beyond

 To enfold memory lost in the requiem of mind.

 The moon stirs a wave of brightening in the stone.

 He rises clothed in the young colours of dawn.

 (John O’Donohue “Resurrection”)

-The ancients wove their understanding of life/death/life into their mythologies: the Egyptians had the story of Osiris, whose severed body was put together piece by piece by his wife Isis, then reawakened.
-The Sumerians tell of the great queen Inanna who descended to the underworld to visit her sister Erishkigal.
+The ancients wove their understanding of life/death/life into their mythologies: the Egyptian story of Osiris, whose severed body was put together piece by piece by his wife Isis, then reawakened; the Sumerians tell of the great queen Inanna who descended to the underworld to visit her sister Erishkigal.
 There she was stripped of all her royal robes and insignia, and murdered by her sister who then hung her lifeless body on a hook.
 Three days later, Inanna was restored to life, all her honour returned to her.

 “Resurrection is about being pulsed into new patterns appropriate to our new time and place,” Jean Houston writes in Godseed.
 For this to happen, we need to open in our deep core to “the Heart of existence and the Love that knows no limits.
 It is to allow for the Glory of Love to have its way with us, to encounter and surrender to That which is forever seeking us, and from this to conceive the Godseed”.